TreasaRose/MoMA_analysis_project/README.md

 Follow these steps to set up the project environment:

 ##### GitHub Repository:
-Navigate to your GitHub repository:.
-Clone the repository locally using the green Code button and choose your preferred method (HTTPS, SSH, or GitHub CLI).
+Navigate to your GitHub repository:us_candy_distribution_analysis_project Clone the repository locally using the green Code button and choose your preferred method (HTTPS, SSH, or GitHub CLI).

 ##### Set Up Database: